kalepail/stellar-quest-bounties/bounties/level-2/stellar-lab-darkmode.md

 # Create dark mode Theme for Stellar Lab

+**🚨 This bounty is on hold for the time being while the Laboratory team works through a significant refactor 🚨**

 | Hunter | Agent
 | :- | :-
 | 2000 XLM | 5 Credits